diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/data/corporateCards.ts.md

             if (isSpendingAligned) {
                 return `Analysis: All observed actions for instrument ${instrumentId} are in perfect alignment with the holder's stated purpose of '${holderRole}'.
 The delegated will is being executed faithfully.`;
             }
             return `Alert: Detected dissonance in actions for instrument ${instrumentId}.
 Spending patterns are deviating from the expected purpose of '${holderRole}'.
-Recommend reviewing the constitution of this trust.`;
+Recommend reviewing the charter of this trust.`;
         }
     }

-    function overseeTheEmpire(): void {
+    function overseeTheEnterprise(): void {
         const armory = TheQuartermaster.provisionTheArmory();
-        const theAI = new TheSpymasterAI(armory);
+        const theAI = new TheOperationsAI(armory);
         const report = theAI.analyzeAlignmentOfPurpose('corp1', []);
     }
 }